 - Preparing the child with the skills they will need, such as being able to pull down pants and flush the toilet.

-Heather is one of the facilitators of SDN Beranga’s professional learning workshop on toilet training children with ASD.
+Heather is one of the facilitators of SDN Beranga’s professional learning workshop on toilet training children with autism.